ForgeRock/forgeops/charts/rcs/README.md

 Install the RCS Helm chart in the current namespace

-`helm install rcs rcs --repo https://ForgeRock.github.io/forgeops -f my-values.yaml`
+`helm install rcs rcs --repo https://ForgeRock.github.io/forgeops --version 0.1.0 -f my-values.yaml`

 There should now be running RCS pod(s) - e.g. with 2 replicas: